graft-project/GraftDocuments/API/[API-001-SCA] Supernode RTA and Cryptonode RTA APIs.md

 Output:
 - PaymentID - payment id from request (to match response/request in case async call)
 - PaymentData - serialized encrypted payment data
-- AuthSampeKeys - array of N (N=8) public supernode ids and it's message keys.
-It's possible to retrieve a wallet address by public id
+- AuthSampeKeys - array of N (N=8) public supernode ids.
+It's possible to retrieve a wallet address by public id (TODO: introduce such api)

 Notes:
 - call can be either synchronous or asynchronous